 [Section 58A inserted: No. 35 of 1990 s.
 11; amended: No 24 of 2023 s.
 45.]

 58B.
-Offence to take unsafe ship to sea
+Unsafe pleasure or prescribed vessels not to be operated

-(1) A person shall not send or take a vessel to sea if the vessel is an unsafe ship.
+(1) A person who is the owner or master of a pleasure vessel or prescribed vessel must ensure that the vessel is not operated if it is an unsafe vessel.

+Penalty for this subsection: a fine of $5 000.

+(2) A person who hires a prescribed vessel must ensure that the vessel is not used if it is an unsafe vessel.

-Penalty: $5 000.
+Penalty for this subsection: a fine of $5 000.

+(3) Subsection (2) does not apply to a person and a vessel if subsection (1) does.

-(2) It is a defence in a prosecution for an offence against subsection (1) to show —
+(4) It is a defence in a prosecution for an offence against subsection (1) or (2) to show that —

-(a) that the person charged used all reasonable means to ensure that the vessel was not an unsafe ship; or
+(a) the person charged used all reasonable means to ensure that the vessel was not an unsafe vessel; or

-(b) that the sending or taking of the vessel to sea was, in the circumstances, reasonably justified for the purposes of protecting the vessel from imminent danger.
+(b) the operation of the vessel (where relevant) was, in the circumstances, reasonably justified for the purposes of protecting the vessel from imminent danger.

-(3) The fact that an unsafe ship has been detained under section 61 is not a bar to proceedings under this section.
+(5) The fact that an unsafe vessel has been detained under section 61 is not a bar to proceedings under this section.

-(4) A vessel is an unsafe ship for the purposes of this section if by reason of —

-(a) the defective condition of a part of the vessel; or

-(b) the overloading or improper loading of the vessel; or

-(c) the undermanning of the vessel,

-the vessel is unfit to proceed on its proposed voyage without risk of injury or danger to human life.

-(5) No proceedings for an offence against subsection (1) shall be brought without the consent of the chief executive officer.
+(6) Proceedings for an offence against subsection (1) or (2) cannot be brought without the consent of the chief executive officer.

-[Section 58B inserted: No. 35 of 1990 s.
-11.]
+[Section 58B inserted: No. 24 of 2023 s.
+46.]